msam13/SecuritySpectrum/SecurityInCloud/basics.md

 # Securing DevOps AKA Continuous security

-DevOps is the process of continuously improving software products through rapid release cycles, global automationi of integration and delivery piplines, and close collaboration between teams.
+DevOps is the process of continuously improving software products through rapid release cycles, global automation of integration and delivery piplines, and close collaboration between teams.
 Rapid release cycles leaves little room for thorough security reviews

 At the core of DevOps is Continuos integration CI, Continuos delivery CD and Infrastructure as a serive IaaS.
 Reduced management is a result of using DevOps.